dp-pcs/agents-vs-agents/results/benchmark2/benchmark2_2025-05-30_14-03-38/benchmark_report.md

 #### Evaluation by Titan Text Express

-**Completeness:** 5/5
+**Completeness:** 4/5
-All required sections included with excellent depth and coherence.
+All major sections present with good depth and coherence.

-**Rationale Quality:** 5/5
+**Rationale Quality:** 4/5
-Excellent, well-reasoned rationale for all major decisions and exclusions, including agent choices and role justifications.
+Good explanation of agent use and exclusions, with mostly clear reasoning.

-**Structure Quality:** 5/5
+**Structure Quality:** 3/5
-Impeccably organized with consistent formatting, logical section flow, and clear markdown hierarchy.
+Well-structured, readable, and professionally formatted.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was not mentioned at all — Score: 0/5

-**Total Score: 15/15**
+**Total Score: 11/15**

 #### Evaluation by Titan Text Lite